• About

 You’ll find the most up-to-date information about rebates available at Energy.gov’s rebate finder.
 You may find additional ones in the Database of State Incentives for Renewables and Efficiency.

 The federal government is currently offering $300 tax rebates on heat pumps, and your state and local utility company might offer additional incentives.
-However, when the new Inflation Reduction Act incentives go into effect in late 2023, upfront discounts on heat pumps can go up to $8000, possibly negating all the costs for eligible households (those with incomes under 80% of median income in their area; those earning between 80-150% of median income qualify for half of the cost, up to $8000).
+However, when the new Inflation Reduction Act incentives go into effect, upfront discounts on heat pumps can go up to $8000, possibly negating all the costs for eligible households (those with incomes under 80% of median income in their area; those earning between 80-150% of median income qualify for half of the cost, up to $8000).
 Additionally, there’s a 30% tax credit (up to $2000).

 If you wind up taking advantage of these programs, please leave a comment to let the rest of us know how it worked out for you.
 On paper, it looks like qualifying households may get a heat pump essentially for free, and you’d better believe the rest of us would like to know if that’s true!